web3/web3.js/docs/include_web3-module-abstract-method-class-reference.rst

     method.execute()

-This method will execute the current method.
+The method will execute the current method.

 =======
 Returns